gdbooks/LegacyOpenGL/Chapter5/norms.md

 But that becomes hard to manage later on.
 I encourage you to specify a normal for ever vertex, even if it's a duplicate.
 You can take a look at the static Primitives class we use to draw primitives.
 It draws all primitives WITH normals.

 ## Calculating normals
-Finding the normal of a flat surface is easy, given a little vector math.
+Finding the normal of a flat surface is easy, given a little vector math, in particular the cross product.
+You might remember, given two 3D vectors A and B, the cross product will produce a vector that is perpendicular to both A and B.

+Check your math code for implementation details.

+This means, that you need two vectors, A and B to calculate the normal of a surface.
+Where can you find these vectors?
+All triangles are made up of 3 points: P1, P2 and P3.
+You can use them to find the vectors.
+Here is a visual example: